sekaberaibrahim/MKU-CRM-M.H/README.md

 # The Manor Hotel CRM (Free Stack)

-This is a zero-license-cost starter for your final-year CRM project:

 - Frontend: React + TypeScript + Vite
 - Backend: Node.js + Express + TypeScript